mustardamus/teil-old/README.md

 ## TODO

-- build correct context for express, not fastify
 - data validation via superstruct
 - response pick with lodash
 - use supertest for server test, remove request